If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 Call someone else on FaceTime.

-If it works just fine, your connection probably isn’t the issue.
+If FaceTime works just fine, a poor connection is probably not the issue.

 If you have problems with this call too, then the issues are likely on your end.